Proportional Representation (MO)

 In the general election, voters would vote for a party and its ordered list of candidates (or for an independent candidate, who would earn a place on the ballot by gathering signatures on a petition).
 Each party would be given a percentage of the seats in each house of the General Assembly equal to the percentage of the total votes cast received by each party.
 If a party gets 50% of the votes, it would get 50% of the seats.
 If a party gets 10% of the votes, it would get 10% of the seats.

-This means a party (or independent candidate) would need to get at least 5.88% of the vote state-wide to win each of the seats in the Senate up for election every two years and 10% of the votes in a congressional district for each seat in the Missouri House.
+This means a party (or independent candidate) would need to get approximately 6% of the vote state-wide to win each of the seats in the Senate up for election every two years and 10% of the votes in a congressional district for each seat in the Missouri House.

-This petition was drafted by Winston Apple.
-It has been submitted to the Secretary of State’s office in Missouri.
-It has been approved as to form.
-It should be approved for circulation the second week of April.
+This petition has been approved for circulation.
 If enough signatures are obtained by May 3, 2020, it will be on the ballot in Missouri on November 3, 2020.
 If approved by the voters, it will be effective 30 days later.

 Here is a link to the full and complete text of this initiative petition.